amahaja25/second-news-app-umd/docs/index.rst

     if __name__ == '__main__':
         app.run(debug=True, use_reloader=True)

-Now we need to tell Flask about our notices table.
+Now we need to tell Flask about our database and its notices table.
 Every table is called a Model, and we use that model to play around with its associated table from Python.
 (Although we only have one table in this case, so we’ll only have one model).

-Going back to our code - right after we make our Flask app with app = Flask(__name__), you’ll want to tell SQLAlchemy everything important about the database and its tables.
+Going back to our code - right after we make our Flask app with app = Flask(__name__), you’ll want to tell Peewee everything important about the database and its tables.
 It’ll look like this:

 .. code-block:: python
-    :emphasize-lines: 6-7, 9,
+    :emphasize-lines: 6-15

     from flask import Flask
     from flask import render_template
-    from flask_sqlalchemy import SQLAlchemy
+    from peewee import *
     app = Flask(__name__)

-    app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///foreclosures.db'
-    db = SQLAlchemy(app)
+    db = SqliteDatabase('foreclosures.db')

-    db.Model.metadata.reflect(db.engine)

-    class Notice(db.Model):
+    class Notice(Model):
-        __tablename__ = 'notices'
-        __table_args__ = { 'extend_existing': True }
-        id = db.Column(db.Integer, primary_key=True)
+        id = IntegerField(unique=True)
+        zip = CharField()
+        month = DateField()
+        notices = IntegerField()

+        class Meta:
+            database = db

 Let’s take it line-by-line to get an idea of what’s going on (or a-few-lines by a-few-lines).

-First off, you tell the app where to find the database and initialize SQLAlchemy.
-Then we tell SQLAlchemy about the notices table.
+First off, you tell the app where to find the database and have Peewee read it.
+Then we tell Peewee about the notices table.

-Usually when you’re working with SQLAlchemy, you have to make a nice long list of every column in the table, and whether it’s an integer, text, float, whatever.
-This table has about 11 thousand rows, so you’d probably perish from old age before we finished up.

-Luckily, there’s an option to tell SQLALchemy that we’re way too lazy to do that, and for every model it should just look at the columns that already exist in the table.
-This is called reflecting!

-Now we’re finally ready to make the model.
-We need to tell the model four things:
+We need to tell the model several things:

-    Its name.
+    * Its name.
 In this case, we’re calling it Notice, because it’s… a list of notices.

-    The table name to both find the data in and to learn the columns from.
-That’s notices, what we called it using sqlite-utils.

-    A weird line about extend_existing, which is always exactly the same.
-It just means “hey, we’re going to change something about the table,” because…

-    …even though it learn the columns by reflecting, SQLAlchemy needs a unique column to be able to keep each row separate, like an id.
-In this case, it’s the `id` column.
-This is called the “primary key.”
+    * The columns and their datatypes.
+We also add a "unique=True" to the id column because no two values of that column are the same.
+    * The Meta class just makes explicit which database the notices table is in (we could use multiple databases) and the table name (in case we want to change it).

 Fire up the server if it isn't running and give your page a refresh to make sure you don’t have any typos or other little issues, and then we’ll charge ahead to actually using this model.